 - Bacillus thuringiensis (Bt) (several brands)-Consult label for rate.
 PHI 0 days.
 A spreader-sticker increases efficacy.
 OMRI-listed for organic use.

 - bifenthrin (Brigade and other brands) at 0.033 to 0.1 lb ai/a.
 PHI 1 day.

-- carbaryl (Sevin and other brands) at 1.5 lb ai/a.
+- carbaryl (Sevin and other brands) at 1.5 to 2 lb ai/a.
 PHI 7 days.
 Use postbloom only.
 Latex-based formulations such as Sevin XLR Plus are less hazardous to bees.